xyphro/UsbGpib/README.md

 dev.control_in(0xa1, 0x40, 0, 0, 1); # USBTMC pulse indicator request (enables internal command processing)
 dev.write('!term store')
 ```

+Above relates to the "old non prefered method".
+In general it is a good idea to set the read termination volatile and use the above suggested methods highlighted with (prefered method).

 ### Query current termination setting from device
 ```